Parent–Child Contact Problems: Addressing Rejection, Gatekeeping, and High‑Conflict Parenting After Separation

 URL: https://kelownalawyer.com/blog/co-parenting--it-s-not-done-because-you-like-your-ex

-Summary: Co-parenting is framed as a professional obligation rather than a personal choice, requiring parents to set aside past grievances to function as an effective business-like partnership for the sake of their children.
+Summary: Parallel co-parenting is framed as a parental responsibility obligation rather than a personal choice, requiring parents to set aside past grievances to function as an effective business-like partnership for the sake of their children.
 By prioritizing the child’s right to a healthy upbringing over personal feelings toward an ex-partner, parents can replace emotional reactivity with a structured, goal-oriented approach to shared raising.

 1. The Safe Harbor: Why Your Child’s Therapy Requires a Unified Front